cloudozer/ling/doc/why_so_serious.md

 1. Each driver uses a new set of BIFs to talk to its particular type of pore.
 1. Input and output buffers are lists or binaries.
 We have to keep the data size separately.
 There is no way to cleanly chip from the beginning of the buffer.

-# Solution

-1. Virtual methods for pores, better API for pores.
-1. A library for drivers, a common server that manages all drivers (tube\_server + strawman + ...).

 # Appendix